batleforc/weebo-si/0.docs/0.projects/reverse-api-kube-oidc-based.md

-# Reverse Oidc Kube Api
+# Reverse Oidc Kube Api [TO-DO]

-Reverse proxy based on the kube api.
+Reverse proxy based on the Kube api.

 Has a list of OIDC Provider, check the token based on certain claim, if the claim match redirect to the good Kube Api.

-Can have XXX Provider, need to be hable to handle HTTPs/Ws/Other.
+Can have XXX Provider, need to be capable to handle HTTPs/Ws/Other.

 ## Stack Technique